 Diet.
-Ancestors: smaller quantities of natural, calorie sparse food requiring considerable energy to digest as a result of fiber content, or protein (almost 25% of protein’s caloric value is burned simply digesting it).
+Ancestors: smaller quantities of natural, calorie sparse food requiring considerable energy to digest as a result of fiber content, or protein (almost 25% of protein’s caloric value is burned simply by digesting it).
 Modern: large quantities of artificial, calorie dense food with little fiber—high sugar, high fat, low nutrition.

 This food is essentially "pre-chewed food" with little energy required for digestion.
 It has a high glycemic load, which spikes blood sugar, leads to insulin resistance and the manufacture of FAT.
 Remember, your body is still trying to prevent starvation, so it wants to save every calorie.

 Stress.
-Ancestors: stress response allows for rapid, physical resolution of dangerous situation.
+Ancestors: stress response allows for rapid, physical resolution of dangerous situations.
 Situation resolved, stress response ends.
 Modern: stress response does not allow for rapid resolution of possible future undesirable outcomes.
 Stress response continues.

 Blood sugar and fatty acids released as energy source for physical action are not used and stored as fat.
-Frequently high glycemic food is eaten to trigger serotonin release to relax brain.
-Sleep patterns may be disrupted, resulting in lowered leptin levels and elevated grehlin levels.
+Frequently high glycemic food is eaten to trigger serotonin release to relax the brain.
+Sleep patterns may be disrupted, resulting in lowered leptin levels and elevated ghrelin levels.
 The body wants to be fed.